Controllability Issues of Linear Ensemble Systems over Multi-dimensional Parameterization Spaces: Normal Forms

 \subsection{Finite intersection property}

-In this subsection, we first introduce and characterize {\em featured spaces} as a special class of Hilbert subspaces of $\mathrm{L}^2(A_1, \C)$.
-We next formulate a theorem, Theorem~\ref{thm:intersection}, which states that intersections of finitely, but arbitrarily, many featured spaces are always nontrivial.
-Theorem~\ref{thm:specialcomplex} will then follow as an immediate consequence.
-We start with the following definition:
+In this subsection, we first introduce and characterize a special class of Hilbert subspaces of $\mathrm{L}^2(A_1, \C)$, indexed by elements in~$\mathcal{P}$.
+We next formulate a theorem, Theorem~\ref{thm:intersection}, which states that intersections of finitely, but arbitrarily, many these subspaces are always nontrivial.
+Theorem~\ref{thm:specialcomplex} will then follow as an immediate consequence of Theorem~\ref{thm:intersection}.